Enhanced Debug

 Implementation

-Add the behavior and set the Enable slider to On.
+Add the behavior and make sure the Enable slider is On.
 You can add it to these rules in your property:

 - The Default Rule.
 All requests processed by this property will support Enhanced Debug.

 - A custom top-level rule.
-You can add it in a custom rule that doesn’t have any parents.
+You can add it in a custom rule that doesn’t have any parents and match criteria.

 Features and options